jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/system/io.rst

 .. code-block:: json

-   "io": {
+   {
      "period": 0.0005 // in seconds
    }

 Watchdog time-out
 =================

-In **version 1.5** and higher, you can specify the watchdog time-out using:
+You can override the watchdog time-out using:

 .. code-block:: json

-   "io": {
+   {
-     "watchdog-timeout": 0.03 // in seconds
+     "watchdog_timeout": 0.03 // in seconds
    }

 The watchdog time-out is set on the FPGA-QLA controllers.
 If the